-Where the rules of the securities exchange on which the Voting Shares in a Regulated Person are traded conflict with the procedures specified in Sub-section 10.5.5 of this Code, or where the provisions of Sub-section 10.5.5 do not address any specific situation in connection with a Tender Offer, the Acquiring Party must seek IMDA's guidance as to the appropriate course of action and procedures to be followed to obtain IMDA's approval.
-Nothing in this Sub-section 10.5.5.3 shall exempt an Acquiring Party from complying with the requirements to obtain IMDA's prior written approval under Section 65(1) of the IMDA Act.
+Where the rules of the securities exchange on which the Voting Shares in a Regulated Person are traded conflict with the procedures specified in Sub-section 10.5.5 of this Code, or where the provisions of Sub-section 10.5.5 do not address any specific situation in connection with a Tender Offer, the Regulated Person and/or Ancillary Media Service Provider acquiring Voting Shares in the Tender Offer must seek IMDA's guidance as to the appropriate course of action and procedures to be followed to obtain IMDA's approval.
+Nothing in this Sub-section 10.5.5.3 shall exempt Regulated Persons and/or Ancillary Media Service Providers from complying with the requirements to obtain IMDA's prior written approval under Section 65(1) of the IMDA Act.